 Our California criminal defense attorneys will highlight the following in this article:

-- 1. What is a probation violation hearing?
+- 1. What happens at a hearing for violation of probation?

 - 2. How does a probation violation hearing get initiated?